pctaliberti-l/the_odin_project/README.md

 # the_odin_project

-The Odin Project Ruby track studies.
+The Odin Project.
+Basic Ruby studies!